nkh/ftl/config/ftl/man/ftl.md

         «yf»               Select all the files in the current directory

+        «yd»               Select all directories

         «ya»               Select all files and subdirs in the current directory

-        «yi»               Select image via sxiv
+        «yii»              Select image via sxiv

-        «yI»               Select image via sxiv, including sub directories
+        «yiI»              Select image via sxiv, including sub directories

-        «yF»               Open fzf to select files, multiple selection is possible.
+        «yif»              Open fzf to select files, multiple selection is possible.

-        «yA»               Open fzf to select files and sub directories.
+        «yiF»              Open fzf to select files and sub directories.

-        «yu»               Deselect all files and directories, including those in other directories.
+        «yc»               Deselect all files and directories, including those in other directories.

-        «yU»               Opens fzf to let you choose which entries to deselect.
+        «yC»               Opens fzf to let you choose which entries to deselect.

-        «yc»               Copy selection to clipboard, full path, separated by a space.
+        «ytc»              Copy selection to clipboard, full path, separated by a space.

         «gy»               Opens fzf to choose an entry in the selection, then changes directory to where the selection is.